 25193 was the 224th Class 25 to be withdrawn, one of six retired during November 1984.

-After withdrawal 25193 was stored at Toton until February 21st 1985 when it moved to Gloucester (see full details below), then on to Swindon Works by February 25th 1985.
-25193 was part of a batch of condemned locomotives to leave Swindon Works on June 3rd 1987, moving to Cocklebury Yard, then to Leicester, Humberstone Road and entering Vic berry's yard on July 4th 1987.
+After withdrawal 25193 was noted at Allerton depot on November 25th 1984, before moving to Toton, remaining here until February 21st 1985 when it moved to Gloucester (see full details below), then on to Swindon Works by February 25th 1985.
+25193 was part of a batch of condemned locomotives to leave Swindon Works on June 3rd 1987, moving to Cocklebury Yard, then to Leicester, Humberstone Road and entering Vic Berry's yard on July 4th 1987.
 The locomotive was briefly placed in the stack, being removed in early November 1987 and scrapped by the middle of the month.

 25161, 25193 & 25207 Toton Gloucester Swindon February 21st-25th 1985.